MahjongPantheon/pantheon/README.md

 #### Email agent

 Pantheon provides container with pre-installed email agent (Hermod).
 If you want to send emails signed with DKIM, you will need to place your private keys to `Hermod/opendkim_keys` folder.
+Also following setting are required:
-Also please set up some unique key in environment file in `Common/envs/` folder to prevent unauthorized access.
+- Some unique key in `MAIL_ACTION_KEY` variable environment file in `Common/envs/` folder to prevent unauthorized access.
+- Mailer root host in `ALLOWED_SENDER_DOMAINS` variable environment file in `Common/envs/` folder.

-Also you should set up `mailer.mailer_addr` variable in your Frey config and set proper mailer address to send emails from.
+- `mailer.mailer_addr` variable in your Frey config to set proper mailer address to send emails from.

 ### Development environment